Project type: Solar

 Project status: In operation, exclusive

 The my-M climate fund subsidises the installation of photovoltaic systems on roof or façade surfaces of Migros Cooperatives.
-With a total of one and a half million Swiss francs, the programme promotes the production by Migros of its own solar energy at its business locations.
+With a total of three million Swiss francs, the programme promotes the production by Migros of its own solar energy at its business locations.

 With the Energy Strategy 2050, the financial resources for the promotion of photovoltaic systems were increased within the framework of the federal feed-in tariff system.
 However, new registrations hardly have a chance to receive subsidies, as demand exceeds the available subsidies.
 The alternative one-off payment programme offers shorter waiting lists and grants photovoltaic plant operators a one-off investment contribution.
 Despite this subsidy programme, the economic efficiency is not attractive enough for most Migros Cooperatives to make the investment.

 Therefore, in addition to the one-off payment, Migros cooperatives also receive subsidies from the my-M climate fund.
 These reduce the financial barrier to the construction of a photovoltaic system on suitable properties belonging to the cooperatives.
 The programme subsidises systems on a roof, facade or car park roof.
 With the production of renewable solar power on the Migros Cooperatives' own areas, greenhouse gas emissions are avoided that would otherwise arise from the purchase of non-specific mains power

 The future electricity supply needs to become more renewable.
 The roofs and façades of Migros are often suitable for electricity production with photovoltaic systems and there are already numerous good examples on Migros buildings.
 The subsidy programme provides an incentive to build additional plants, thereby contributing to the expansion of renewable power supply.